 2. Microstructure of Widmanstatten structure

-Under the metallographic microscope, the nearly parallel or other regularly arranged acicular ferrite or cementite and the pearlite structure between them can be observed.
+Under a metallographic microscope, the presence of nearly parallel or regularly arranged acicular ferrite or cementite and the pearlite structure between them can be observed.
 This structure is referred to as Widmanstätten, and the following figure illustrates the Widmanstätten of ferrite and cementite.

 3. Formation mechanism of Widmanstatten structure

 The Widmanstatten ferrite is formed through a shear mechanism, similar to the process in Bainite.
 This results in a convex sample.

 Due to the high cooling rate during formation, ferrite can only precipitate along a specific crystal surface of austenite and has a crystal orientation relationship with its parent phase, austenite.